denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 USB Hard Drive
 --------------

 The DDR application is designed to store collection repositories on an attached USB hard drive.
+This portion of the VM prep procedure should only be performed if the USB drive will be sent along with the VM for installation at the partner site.
+If the partner has an existing USB drive at their location that will be used for the DDR, this step is unnecessary.
+The USB drive configuration should be performed at the partner location.

 Preparing a USB Drive